 This is a more local celebration on a smaller scale, but that shouldn’t put you off.
 It’s a real family affair, with children dressed up and receiving little gifts from the Carnival King, and it’s not overrun with tourists like Venice Carnival.
 To really get involved in the celebrations, make sure you arm yourself with a bag of coriandoli, or confetti in English, to throw at unsuspecting victims.

-Dates: Parades take place on February 24 and March 3.
+When: Parades take place on February 16 and 23